openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

 // EgressServiceSpec defines the desired state of EgressService type EgressServiceSpec struct {
+  // Determines the source IP of egress traffic originating from the pods backing the Service.
+  // When `LoadBalancerIP` the source IP is set to its LoadBalancer ingress IP.
+  // When `Network` the source IP is set according to the interface of the Network,
+  // leveraging the masquerade rules that are already in place.
+  // Typically these rules specify SNAT to the IP of the outgoing interface,
+  // which means the packet will typically leave with the IP of the node.
+  SourceIPBy SourceIPMode `json:"sourceIPBy,omitempty"`

-  // Allows limiting the nodes that can be selected to handle the service's traffic.
+  // Allows limiting the nodes that can be selected to handle the service's traffic when sourceIPBy=LoadBalancerIP.
   // When present only a node whose labels match the specified selectors can be selected
   // for handling the service's traffic.
   // When it is not specified any node in the cluster can be chosen to manage the service's traffic.